DaniellyR/DaniellyR/README.md

 <h1>Hi there, I'm Danielly Reis🤎 :octocat: </h1>

 ### About me
-* 🤖 Graduating in Engineering Mechatronics from the University of Brasília
+* 🤖 Graduating in Engineering Software from the University of Brasília
 * 📱 Studying a technical degree in systems development
 * 👣 Off screens, I like dance